dart-lang/language/accepted/future-releases/enhanced-enums/feature-specification.md

 # Dart Enhanced Enum Classes

-Author: lrn@google.com<br>Version: 1.6<br>Tracking issue [#158](https://github.com/dart-lang/language/issues/158)
+Author: lrn@google.com<br>Version: 1.7<br>Tracking issue [#158](https://github.com/dart-lang/language/issues/158)

-This is a formal proposal for a language feature which allows `enum` declarations to declare classes with fields, methods and const constructors initializing those fields.
-Further, `enum` declarations can implement interfaces and, as an optional feature, apply mixins.
+This is a formal specification for a language feature which allows `enum` declarations to declare classes with fields, methods and `const` constructors initializing those fields.
+Further, `enum` declarations can implement interfaces and apply mixins.

 ## Grammar

-Dart enum declarations are currently restricted to:
+Without the enhanced enums feature specified in this document, enum declarations are restricted to:

 ```dart
 enum Name {